Pear Cider Recipe

 This pear cider is warm and cozy with pears and is loaded with fall spices.
 It’s lightly sweetened with maple syrup, making it naturally vegan and paleo.

 It’s that time of year when I want to make something inspired by the season, and this pear cider is just that!
-Like this Homemade Apple Cider, it’s great to make when you have an overabundance of fruit, and will leave your house filled with aromas of autumn.
+Like this Homemade Apple Cider, it’s great to make when you have an overabundance of fruit, and will leave your house filled with the aromas of autumn.

 I don’t have any pear recipes, so I thought it was about time to post one.
-It’s a perfect addition for Thanksgiving or any fall gathering
+It’s a perfect addition for Thanksgiving or any fall gathering.

 Ingredients